rabbibotton/clog/NATIVE.md

 make-snake produces a native app that launches a browser.
 When snake game exist the executable quits.

+or better yet use CLOGFRAME - see clogframe/README.md and the built in browser control on your OS.

-More advanced solutions:
+## More advanced solutions:

 1. Open app using chrome in app mode (not exactly native but looks it)

-2. Use MacGap on Mac (best native option for Mac)
+2. Use MacGap on Mac

 3. Native app using (ql:quickload :ceramic) (works well for Windows and Linux)